FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 The number of clips per leaf class varies, roughly, from 40 to 200 in eval, and from 50 to 500 in dev, with a few exceptions.
 The number of clips in the intermediate nodes grows much more depending on the hierarchy.
 Therefore, class imbalance comes from two sources: non-uniform class distribution and variable-length of clips.
-The dataset is licensed under CC-BY license---nonetheless, each clip has its own specific license (all of them CC variants).
+The dataset is licensed under CC-BY license---nonetheless, each clip has its own specific license (CC0, CC-BY, CC-BY-NC or CC Sampling+, where CC0 and CC-BY amount to 84.7\% of the dataset).
+When original audio clips have more than one channel, they are downmixed to mono.
 All clips are provided as uncompressed PCM 16 bit 44.1 kHz mono audio files.
 Further details about data licenses, ground truth format, and additional provided metadata can be found in the FSD50K Zenodo page.\textsuperscript{\ref{foot_zenodo}}